Controlled Burn of a Church

-I had heard that the little congregation had chosen to close the doors of this once bustling country church, and in the past few months I had seen signs of them emptying the contents and removing the bell from below the steeple.
+I had heard that the little congregation had chosen to close the doors of this once bustling country church.
+In the past few months I had seen signs of them emptying the contents and removing the bell from below the steeple.
 Day after day, as I trekked towards work, I struggled with the thought that this quaint church building would soon be only a memory.

 I have since heard that the church closed because of the incredibly low attendance and the membership’s future challenges of paying expanding bills in the face of a shrinking congregation.
 A thought occurred to me; this should never have to happen to a church…no matter where they are located.
 Members shouldn’t have to stand in the yard and watch the structure of their beloved church building structures going up in flames.